PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 CraftbeerPi4 has defined different classes, that you need to create a Sensor, Actor, Logic,.....

-The following table will describe show you the clasess.
+The following table will describe show you the classes.

 | Class                 | Properties |  Usage                                                                                                 |
 | --------------------- | ---------- |------------------------------------------------------------------------------------------------------ |